interstellar-hitchhiker/MASALA.github.io/README.md

    - Allocate reading time if applicable.
    - Set the start time for each exam.
 5. **View and Export Schedule**:
-   - Click on "Download to Excel" to export the schedule to an Excel file.
+   - Click on "Export to Excel" to export the schedule to an Excel file.
    - Click on "Finalized Table Web View" to see a finalized view of the schedule with live updates.
    - Click on "Save Schedule" to keep an offline .json version of the completed table with subject names and time details to load and display at a later date.
    - Click on "Load Schedule" to upload a saved .json file and display the exam(s) with subject names and time details already to go.

 ## GitHub Pages Site

-You can view and interact with the MASALA: IBDP Exam Scheduler directly here: https://interstellar-hitchhiker.github.io/MASALA/
+You can view and interact with the MASALA: IBDP Exam Scheduler directly here: [https://interstellar-hitchhiker.github.io/MASALA/](https://interstellar-hitchhiker.github.io/MASALA/)

 ## Installation